xaviergenelin/Data-Channel-Prediction/Reports/Lifestyle.md

 ## Graph 1

-This plot shows the binning of the number of images associated with number of keywords.
-Generally speaking the number of images remains low for each count of keywords, but does slowly increase as the number of keywords increases.
-This does suggest there is somewhat of a positive correlation between the two variables.
+This plot shows the number of images associated with the number of keywords.
+The chart bins the results and shows the clustering of images for each count of keywords.
+The clustering should reveal if there is a positive or negative relationship between the two variables, and what number of keywords had the most or least amount of images associated with it.

 ``` r
 ggplot(data = newsTrain, aes(x = num_keywords, y = num_imgs)) +